flame-engine/flame/STYLEGUIDE.md

 ### Imports

 * Never include unused or duplicated imports.
-* You must always use relative imports for imports within the Flame library.
+* You must always use relative imports for imports within the Flame library (internal imports must be relative).
 * Omit `./` for relative imports from the same directory.
 * Avoid importing groups of APIs internally, for example, importing `lib/effects.dart` just to use `ScaleEffect`.